105 – University of Windsor

-If you are applying to programs that require interviews and/or auditions, you will be advised as to the date of your interview/audition.
+If you apply to programs that require interviews and/or auditions, we will advise you as to the date of your interview/audition.

-Windsor will accept applications during the summer for fall admission.
-Winter (January) and summer (June) admission are available for most programs.
-Check with the University for details.
+We will accept applications from October through August 1, 2021, for fall admission.
+Winter (January) and intersession/summer (May or June) admission are available for most programs.
+Check with us for details.

 - University of Windsor English Language Improvement Program (ELIP)

 We admit all academically qualified students, regardless of accessibility need, and attempt to ensure equal access to all programs.
 Most buildings on campus are wheelchair accessible.

 Through SAS, the University provides a variety of services and accommodations to eliminate, as much as possible, the effect of a disability.
 These services include note-takers, alternative exam formats, scribes for exams and alternative format textbooks.
 SAS Advisors support students in the acquisition of diagnostic assessments and interpreters, as needed, and support the use of a variety of assistive technologies.

 If you have a documented disability and require information or assistance, contact Student Accessibility Services before registration.

 In addition to a high school transcript, if you are transferring from either a college or university, you must arrange to have your postsecondary institution send an official transcript directly to the University of Windsor.

 If you are transferring from an Ontario university, you must complete an OUAC online transcript request through your 105 application to arrange for a transcript to be sent immediately.

 Postsecondary Supplementary Evaluation Fee